Due: Tuesday, April 21 at 5:00 pm

 button.
 Here is the schematic from lab (click to enlarge):

 The assigned GPIOs appear to be random, but if you compare it to the refcard, I think you'll see the method to our madness.
-You can also ask pinout.pyto show you the clock connections:$ pinout.py clock - The dots in the upper right of the schematic control the segments.
+You can also use pinout.pyto label the clock connections:$ pinout.py clock - The dots in the upper right of the schematic are the segment connections.
 Add male-to-female jumpers connecting the seven header pins for gpios

 {PB4, PB3, PB2, PC0}to the 1K resistors at the base of the transistors controlling digits 1 through 4.PB4controls the first digit,PB3the second digit, and so on. - Connect